arleenpandher/Pirate_Race/README.md

 # Pirate_Race

-Pirate's race is a game in which the user is guiding the ship.
+Plundering pirates is a game in which the user is guiding the ship.
 One out of the four directions (right, left, up, and down) will appear on the screen in red letters and the user will need to correctly press the corresponding button on the keyboard before time runs out.
 However, there are pirates on other ships who are trying to sabotage the user's ship, and sometimes they yell out the opposite directions, which will appear in blue letters on the screen.
 The user will need to correctly select the opposite direction when directions appear in blue letter.

-The user wins when they correctly press the buttons corresponding to every direction that appears on the screen.
-20 different directions mixed with the correct directions (red letters) and the incorrect directions (blue letter) will appear on the screen.
-The user will have 3 seconds to correctly press the keyboard, otherwise the game will be over.
+The user wins when they correctly press the buttons corresponding to that direction a specific number of times.

+To win the easy level the score has to be above: 50
+To win the medium level the score has to be above: 55 To win the medium level the score has to be above: 10

 ## Functionality & MVPs

 In this game, users will be able to:

-1) Start and restart the game
+1) Start the game
 2) Press the four keyboard buttons that correspond to the four directions

 Functionalities of this game include: